How to get rid of string algae?

 Okay, now that we’ve got some strategies to kick string algae to the curb, let’s take a step back and ask, “What causes this green menace in the first place?”
 After all, knowing your enemy is half the battle, right?

 1. Too much food: And by food, I mean nutrients.
-String algae are like teenagers at an all-you-can-eat buffet when it comes to nutrients like phosphates and nitrates in your aquariumOpens in a new tab..
-Overfeeding fish, decayed plant materials, even tap water can be a source of these nutrients.
+String algae are like teenagers at an all-you-can-eat buffet when it comes to nutrients like phosphates and nitrates in your aquarium.
+Overfeeding fish, decayed plant materials, even tap waterOpens in a new tab. can be a source of these nutrients.

 2. Lots of light: Like any self-respecting plant, string algae are huge fans of sunlight.
 If your aquarium is exposed to a lot of light, especially direct sunlight, it can turn into a string algae rave.